Cameron505/Antecedent-temp/reports/AntecedentTemp_report.md

 <summary>
 click to open
 </summary>

+Soils from northwest Alaska were homogenized and pre-incubated at -2 and -6 degrees Celsius for three months after which they were incubated at 2,4,6,8,10 degrees Celsius for one week.
+After the week long incubation soils were extracted using 0.5M K2SO4, and chloroform extracted to measure microbial biomass and nutrient concentrations.
+Sub-samples were also sent to PNNL for more comprehensive analysis of organic matter using FTICR, NMR, GC-MS and LC-MS techniques.
+Lipidomics were also performed to ascertain if there were any significant shifts lipids.

 | Replicate | Pre.incubation | Incubation.ID | Incubation.temperauture | ID              | UUID                                 | X   |
 |----------:|---------------:|:--------------|------------------------:|:----------------|:-------------------------------------|:----|